avadev/Avalara-SDK-DotNet/docs/A1099/V2/FormsW9Api.md

             var requestParameters = new SendW9FormEmailRequestSdk();
             requestParameters.Id = "id_example";  // string | The ID of the W9/W4/W8 form.
             requestParameters.AvalaraVersion = 2.0;  // string | API version
-            requestParameters.XCorrelationId = 764a0326-3dc7-419e-a99d-e99988d3297a;  // string | Unique correlation Id in a GUID format
+            requestParameters.XCorrelationId = 6486467f-072d-4071-8b8c-2ada465879b7;  // string | Unique correlation Id in a GUID format (optional)
+            requestParameters.XAvalaraClient = Swagger UI; 22.1.0;  // string | Identifies the software you are using to call this API.
+For more information on the client header, see [Client Headers](https://developer.avalara.com/avatax/client-headers/) . (optional)

             try
             {